spacetelescope/stdatamodels/docs/source/what-is-stdatamodels.rst

 However, ``stdatamodels`` remains a standalone package to allow the use of JWST data products without needing to install the entire JWST pipeline infrastructure.

+Please note that ``stdatamodels`` is not intended to be a general-purpose FITS or ASDF file reader/writer.
+The available data model schemas correspond to specific file formats generated or expected by the JWST pipeline.